andrelago13/andrelago13.github.io/index.md

 #### Home | [Projects](/projects) | [Blog](/blog) | [Talks](/talks)

 Hello!
 My name is André Lago.
+I am a Software Engineer at Google Munich, where I work on building better privacy products for Google users across the world!
+Currently, I am the Tech Lead for [Activity Controls](myaccount.google.com/activitycontrols) and [Google Dashboard](myaccount.google.com/dashboard), two important privacy products that serve millions of Google users every single day.

-I just finished my Master's in Informatics and Computing Engineering from the Faculty of Engineering of the University of Porto and I am soon becoming a Software Engineer at Google, Munich.
+I have a Master's in Informatics and Computing Engineering from the [Faculty of Engineering of the University of Porto](fe.up.pt) which is located in my hometown of Porto, Portugal.
 I have loved technology since I can remember and I look forward to having an impact in the world through the dedication I put into my work.

 This is my personal website, which is aimed towards displaying my professional and academic experience as well as my most important projects.
 The website also includes a blog which I use to share thoughts and experiences around what I do in my career.